Lopolin-LP/splitFileUploads-Vencord/README.md

 ## The patch
 Now here's the details about the `fixcors/patch.diff` itself, for transparency:

-### The files
-  - in the `browser` directory we patch the Vencord Browser Extension.
-    - `background.js` and `mainfest.json` for Manifest V3.
-    - `modifyResponseHeaders.json` and `mainfestv2.json` for Manifest V2.
-    - the manifests ask for permission to modify content from `https://cdn.discordapp.com/attachments/`, while the other file is for actually rewriting the requests coming from discords cdn.
-  - we also need to patch for Electron (to support Discords Clients and Vesktop).
-This happens in `src/main/index.ts`.

 ### What it does
 Anything that starts with `https://cdn.discordapp.com/attachments/` will get the following Response Headers (i.e. the Headers received from Discords Servers) rewritten:
 - `Access-Control-Allow-Origin` set to `*` to allow all origins (this means that `discord.com` is allowed to access the files coming from `cdn.discordapp.com`)
 - `Access-Control-Allow-Methods` set to `GET, POST, OPTIONS` to allow different methods of accessing the content from that page.
 (Search online to learn more.)

+### Where it does
+It simply imports the `modifyCorsForCDNattachments` function from `fixcors/electron.ts` into `src/main/csp.ts` and runs it in the same function that does the actual CSP fixing.
+As there's no other API provided to add those things (probably because it isn't necessary for any other plugin), it injects into the source code directly.
+Once there is a proper solution in place I will obviously rewrite this to work with it.

 ## Troubleshooting
 ### `git pull` fails
 1. Make sure you don't have any unsaved modifications done to vencords source code.
 Read online how to back them up, as we will delete all of them.
-2. `git checkout .` to delete all uncommited changes
+2. `git checkout .` to delete all unstaged changes
 3. `git pull` to update vencord to the master branch
 4. `pnpm i` to let this "package" "reinstall" the modifications.
 Here it shouldn't throw any errors in the console, as we have a clean source code, but if it does, open an issue, as vencords source code has changed and git can't apply the changes anymore.